 You can use the same background on all pages of the questionnaire or have different backgrounds for different pages.
 In the main questionnaire settings (pictured in the image below), you decide which images, interactive images and maps you want to use in the questionnaire and choose which type of background will be used by default.
 You can then decide which background to use on which page in the page settings.

 When you first start drafting a questionnaire, we will automatically add a map (Mapbox Streets) as the background.
-If you don't want to use it, you can delete it in the Maps tab.
+If you don't want to use it, you can delete under the Background tab in Survey settings.

 There are three different types of maps in Maptionnaire: